 The event will take place on Thursday, April 13 from 7 pm – 9 pm (Pacific Time).
 It will highlight major advances in sustainable energy and sustainable economics, using this Local Government Engagement Model from CHERP as a case study.
 (See below for further details about the project).
 At the local level, the convening will highlight the power of local community organizations who are strategically engaged in accomplishing environmental goals, as well as opportunities for students of the Claremont Colleges to develop research projects and internships connected with the model.
 At the regional and national levels, different speakers will explore how the project may be scalable across California, how it may provide a model for similar initiatives in other sectors, and how major structural changes of this type are a part of the broader transformation toward a sustainable society.

 For local participants, the event will be held in the Shanahan Center at Harvey Mudd College in Claremont.
-We will also have an online system for distance viewing through videoconference software; details will be made available as soon as possible.
 Because the evening itself will be fast-paced, we will be providing short video interviews with invited speakers and other supplemental materials on our website and social media page (links to follow) prior to the convening.

 The convening event will draw the attention of Claremont City government, regional leaders from around the state and the nation, students and faculty at the five Claremont Colleges, and specialists in a variety of fields.
 We hope that you can take part in this strategic conversation about how Local Governments can make a difference in our ambitious, state climate action goals, and efforts toward becoming an ecological civilization.